code4policy/conversions/README.md

 1. clone this repository into `~/Development` and `cd` into it
 2. turn on http server `python3 -m http.server 8000`
-3. go through each example's README, **select one** to complete (you may do more for practice, but only one is required)
+3. **Select one** of the examples to complete (you may do more for practice, but only one is required)

+### Tasks

+1. split out HTML, CSS and JavaScript into three separate files
+2. commit and push to GitHub

+3. Follow the instructions in the example's README to convert an external data set into the format that this visualization is expecting.
+This will usually involve editing `convert.py`.
-4. commit and push to GitHub
+4. Commit and push to GitHub

 Example Order